 - To verify your identity, you need IDNow and a webcam.

-Silver, a category whose status appears to be pending, requires a mobile-number fueled verification process.
-Bronze has a mobile-number fueled verification process.
+Silver, a category whose status appears to be pending, requires a mobile-number fuelled verification process.
+Bronze has a mobile-number fuelled verification process.
 Starter account has an email-driven verification process.